 The first day of the RTR, we had a meet and greet at the art camp for folks who wanted to teach a class or lead an activity.
 Maybe ten people showed up, but that was enough to schedule an activity every day of the RTR.
 Several of the people at the meeting were already parked nearby, and others decided to move their rigs so they too could camp near the art camp.

 Coyote Sue called the idea I had on the first day “open studio.”
 Basically, we spread out art supplies on our two tables and invited people to embellish their nametag (or create a nametag from scratch), make a postcard, or spruce up something from their rig.
 Over the ten days of the RTR, many people spent some time being creative at the RTArt Camp.
 I think we did a good job reaching out to and engaging folks who didn’t consider themselves artists or even particularly artistic.

-A lot happened at the RTArt Camp, and I have a lot to say about it…so this post was running really long.
-I decided to turn this post into a two-part saga, but I won’t make my readers wait too long for the conclusion.
-Part 2 will run tomorrow.
-In the meantime, if you like, you can read my update on the 2018 RTR.
+A lot happened at the RTArt Camp, and I had a lot to say about it…so this post was running really long.
+I decided to turn it into a two-part saga, so click here to read the second part of my report on the RTArt Camp,

 I loved the beading workshop.
 Wear the bracelet I made every day 🙂 You all did a fine job!

 So awesome that you were able to make a wearable memory of the RTR at the RTArt Camp!
 I’m so glad you enjoyed the camp!
 Thanks for participating!